Prinzhorn/skrollr/README.md

 <script type="text/javascript">
 skrollr.init();

-//OR you may call the init-function at some other point like
+//OR you may call the init-function at some other point. you could for example use an image preloader.

 window.onload = function() {
 	skrollr.init();